San Francisco's Must-See Museums

 Located in San Francisco's Golden Gate Park, the de Young’s collection exceeds 27,000 works and is renowned for its American art from the 17th through 21st centuries, modern and contemporary art, photography, international textiles and costumes, and art from Africa, Oceania, and the Americas.
 Be sure to visit the ninth-floor Observation Level of the de Young's Hamon Tower and enjoy breathtaking 360-degree views of San Francisco and the Pacific Ocean.

-Located in a pristine new facility on Pier 15 on the Embarcadero, the Exploratorium is an interactive museum igniting curiosity and inspiring creativity in people of all ages.
-Explore more than 600 hands-on exhibits, including 150 new experiences and enjoy breathtaking views of the city and bay in the spectacular glass-and-steel Bay Observatory.
+Located in a pristine new facility on Pier 15 on the Embarcadero, the Exploratorium is an interactive museum inspiring creativity in people of all ages.
+Explore more than 600 hands-on exhibits and enjoy breathtaking views of the city and bay in the spectacular glass-and-steel Bay Observatory.
+Ignite your curiousity as you step inside a tornado, walk across a fog bridge, and crawl through total darkness in the Tactile Dome using your sense of touch as your only guide through the maze.
 Available with San Francisco CityPASS.

 Built to commemorate Californian soldiers who died in World War I, the Legion of Honor is a beautiful neoclassic building overlooking Lincoln Park and the Golden Gate Bridge.
 The museum’s collection features more than 4,000 years of ancient and European art and also houses the Achenbach Foundation for Graphic Arts, one of the largest collections of works on paper in the country.
 Don’t miss a performance on the Skinner pipe organ and enjoy the impressive sound of 4,500 pipes playing everything from Bach and Gershwin to great film scores.
 Public concerts are presented each weekend on Saturday and Sunday at 4 p.m.